markmni/bucket/README.markdown

     $bar = $scope->get('Cuux');

 In the above example, state is maintained on the scoped container `$scope` - not the on `$top`.

+This Fork
+--

+Currently requires PHP 5.3 or greater

+New Features
+* Support for the PSR-0 autoloading standard
+* Support for namespaces in factories (replace '\' in fully qualified type names with '_' when defining function names).

 Alternatives
 ==